-Arizona’s GDP growth of 2.7 percent was led by growth in real estate and rental and leasing; health care… Read More
+Arizona’s GDP growth of 2.7 percent was led by growth in real estate and rental and… Read More

 The Phoenix retail market continues to enjoy declining vacancy rates and increasing asking rents, both expected to continue into the coming months.

 Phoenix’s retail growth is tied directly to the residential real estate market.
 Lowering foreclosure rates, increased construction, and affordable housing costs have led to the demand for new retail development across the Valley.
-In neighborhood grocery-anchored centers, one… Read More
+In neighborhood… Read More

 In September, our JLL family grew a little larger with the addition of Tivon Moffitt, Peter Bauman and John Paul Mulhern.
 The team leads the Phoenix office’s net lease investment sales practice.
 In the second edition of our “Broker Spotlight” series, we sat down with the new team members to learn more about their brokerage focus area, their background and hobbies.

 For office tenants able to think outside of the big box, Arizona’s lingering retail vacancies can equate to major opportunity.
 Such is the case with the recently completed renovation of the Tucson Galleria – a $16.4 million effort led by the Phoenix office of JLL that transformed a long-vacant retail mall into a cutting-edge Western region customer support center for Comcast Cable.